Disclaimer Examples

 Copyright Disclaimer

-Copyright is a form of protection offered by US law for “original works of authorship,” defined by the US Copyright Office as:
+Copyright is a form of protection offered by U.S. law for “original works of authorship,” defined by the U.S. Copyright Office as:

 “…independently created by a human author and possesses at least some minimal degree of creativity.”

 As soon as a work is created and becomes reproducible, copyright protection automatically applies to it.
-Some copyright examples include creative works that come in a tangible forms, like:
+Some copyright examples include creative works that come in tangible forms, like:

 • Works of art